fkitsantas/PdfCompressionService/README.md

     mvn spring-boot:run
     ```

-The service will be available at `http://localhost:7777`.
+The service will be available at port 7777.
+Example: `http://localhost:7777`.

 ## Usage

 To compress a PDF file, make a POST request to `http://localhost:7777/compressPdf` with the file in the request body.

-To view the logs, visit `http://localhost:7777/logs`.
+To view the logs, visit: `http://localhost:7777/logs`

 ## Quick Start Guide